bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

            mode: 0600
      ```

-     The task above copies your EC2 private key to the molecule
-     **ephemeral** directory.
+     The following task gets the AWS VPC facts for your VPC.

       ```yaml
           ec2_vpc_net_info: